ameliejyc/cv/README.md

 ### [Night Zookeeper](https://www.nightzookeeper.com/) - Full Stack Developer (February 2018 - Present)

-#### React, Apollo, GraphQL, Node.js, Styled Components, Storybook
+#### React, React Native, GraphQL, Apollo, MongoDB, Styled Components, Enzyme

-Night Zookeeper is an educational product with a focus on creative writing that inspires children to be creators rather than consumers of digital content.
+Night Zookeeper is an educational, creative writing website and app that helps children to be creators rather than consumers of digital content.

-* I build colourful, engaging pages for children playing in the Night Zoo.
-I am creating a design system to aid our workflow and scalability, and getting my hands dirty in all manners of interesting challenges that come with working at a burgeoning start up.
-* Future projects in the pipeline include building a React Native app and a writing analysis tool using natural language processing.
+* I build and ship entire features from start to finish using a full, exciting modern stack.
+Currently focussed on creating an app in React Native.
+* I work closely with design and product teams to develop concepts and scope projects with complex user requirements.
+* Being part of a burgeoning start-up, I am no stranger to tight deadlines and work particularly hard to meet them whilst maintaining testing and other best practices.

 ---